atanashristov/flutter-and-dart-zero-to-mastery/README.md

 - helps us to _build_ widgets _depending on screen size_

 When you provide data to child widget but it cannot use it and throw an error, wrap the child widget into a widget class and use it instead.

+### LayoutBuilder

+LayoutBuilder

+- has its own context and constraints in the builder function
+- uses the constraints from parent widget
+- we can create Layouts depending on size of the parent widget
+- if parent size changes, the `LayoutBuilder` will build the children depending on the new constraints